Fall campfire cooking tips!

 Heat first amount olive oil and butter in a cast iron skillet or frying pan on grill over campfire.
 Add onion and cook until softened.
 Add potato, green pepper, jalapeño pepper and remaining 2 tbsp oil, and cook, stirring frequently, until potatoes start to brown.
 Add water and cook, covered, for about 5 minutes so potatoes can steam.
 Add remaining 4 ingredients and cook, stirring frequently, until potatoes have browned and are tender.

-10 thoughts on “Fall campfire cooking tips!”
+10 Replies to “Fall campfire cooking tips!”

 1. I agree.
 Outdoor cooking with cast iron.